Australian Football League: 1982–1989: Professionalism, club bankruptcy and expansion

 The 1980s was a period of significant structural change in Australian football around the country.
 The VFL was dominant among the Australian football leagues around the country in terms of overall attendance, interest and money and began to look towards expanding its influence directly into other states.
 The VFL and its top clubs were asserting their financial power to recruit top players from interstate.
 The resulting rising cost pressures drove the VFL's weaker clubs into dire financial situations.
 The South Melbourne Swans became the first VFL team to relocate interstate.
 The South Melbourne Football Club was deeply indebted, including to the VFL which took over the club's Swans team and moved the team's home games to Sydney in 1982 and renamed the team the Sydney Swans the following year.
 Under the private ownership of Dr Geoffrey Edelsten during the mid-1980s, the Sydney Swans became successful on-field.
 Moving the Swans team to Sydney effectively shifted the debts of a Melbourne club onto Australian football in Sydney and re-directed support and finance to the Swans team to the detriment of existing Australian Football clubs and league competitions in Sydney.
 However, the Swans team attracted new prominence and supporters for the sport.
 Despite becoming successful on the field, a succession of owners and transfer to its supporter "members", the Sydney Swans remain indebted to the AFL and subject to its veto control and reversion rights in what became a model for the AFL control of teams.

-Throughout the 1980s approaches were made by SANFL and WAFL clubs to enter the VFL.
+Throughout the 1980s, approaches were made by SANFL and WAFL clubs to enter the VFL.
 Of particular note were approaches by the East Perth Royals in 1980, the Norwood Redlegs in 1986 and 1988, and an East–South Fremantle merger proposal in 1987.
 None of these attempts were successful despite Norwood trying again in 1990 and 1994.

-In 1986, the West Australian Football League and Queensland Australian Football League were awarded licences to field expansion teams in the VFL, leading to the establishment of the West Coast Eagles and Brisbane Bears, who both joined the league in 1987.
+In 1986, the West Australian Football League and Queensland Australian Football League were awarded licences to field expansion teams in the VFL, leading to the establishment of the clubs in Brisbane and Perth (Brisbane Bears and West Coast Eagles), who both joined the league in 1987.
 These expansion team licences were awarded on payment of multimillion-dollar fees which were not required of the existing VFL clubs.
-In 1989 financial troubles nearly forced Footscray and Fitzroy to merge but fees paid by the West Coast Eagles and Brisbane Bears, propped up the struggling VFL sides.
+In 1989 financial troubles nearly forced Footscray and Fitzroy to merge but fees paid by the Brisbane Bears and West Coast Eagles, propped up the struggling VFL sides.

 The 1980s first saw new regular timeslots for VFL matches.
 VFL matches had previously been played on Saturday afternoons but Sydney began playing its home matches on Sunday afternoons and North Melbourne pioneered playing matches on Friday night.
 These have since become regular timeslots for all teams.

-The first National Draft was introduced in 1986 and a salary cap was introduced in 1987.
+The first national draft was introduced in 1986 and a salary cap was introduced in 1987.
+District football within Victoria was discontinued around the same time.